 SFCC offers numerous support services to students.
 Go to the Student Services menu link and scroll down to Student Support for a listing of all support services available.

 Does SFCC have accommodations for students with special needs?

 Yes, SFCC offers services to qualified students with disabilities.
 SFCC follows the guidelines outlined in the Americans with Disabilities Act (ADA), and provides for reasonable accommodations to qualified individuals with documented disabilities.
-Go to Disabilities Services for more information on services available.
+Go to Student Accessibility Services for more information on services available.

 Where do I find information about the Higher Education Center (HEC)?